redempkaan/parking_lot_kt/README.md

 Upon exit, the duration between exit and entry times is calculated.
 A parking fee is charged according to this duration.

+**5) Logging:**
+Upon entrance and exits, infos are saved in "lotLog.txt" file.

 # Usage
 - The program prompts the user to input vehicle plate.
 - The system checks the current parking lot status.
+- If conditions are okay, the vehicle is allowed to enter and entrance informations logged.
-- For exiting vehicles, fees are displayed.
+- For exiting vehicles, fees are displayed and exit informations logged.